Donnietheturtle/RHCSA-notes/README.md

 # RHCSA_notes
-Notes for RHCSA 9 exam
+Notes for the RHCSA 9 exam